mridulraturi7/FlappyBird/README.md

 1: You will earn gold medal if you score 20+ points.

-2: Earn Silver Medal by scoring 10+ points.
+2: You will earn silver medal if you score 10+ points.

 3: Earn Bronze Medal by scoring less than 10 points.